laurenalexis09/SeniorProject/README.md

 In the characters package -

-	MainCharacter: The class where character information is stored from the excel sheet
+	MainCharacter: The class where character information is stored from the excel sheet.

-	RandomCharacter: The class that stores random character information that several classes pull from to create random characters
+	RandomCharacter: The class that stores random character information that several classes pull from to create random characters.

 In the display package -